mathgladiator/adama-lang/reference/src/guide/anonymous.md

 # Anonymous messages and arrays

-Adama allows messages and arrays to be constructed as literals similar to how JavaScript allows objects and arrays to be written.
+Adama is a programming language that allows messages and arrays to be constructed as literals, similar to how objects and arrays can be written in JavaScript.
+This means that developers can write code more efficiently and succinctly, by directly specifying the values of messages and arrays in the code itself.

 ## Messages

-Anonymous messages (or message literals) are a convenient way to construct messages without explicitly defining a type beforehand.
-The way to create an anonymous message in Adama is similar to JavaScript/JSON in that braces are used to indicate the beginning and end of an object.
-For instance, a simple message can be constructed using the following:
+Anonymous messages (or message literals) are a way to construct messages without explicitly defining a type beforehand.
+To create an anonymous message in Adama, braces are used to indicate the beginning and end of an object, similar to how this is done in JavaScript/JSON.
+For example, a simple message can be created using the following syntax:

 ```adama
 @construct {